shawngraham/digiarch-labbench/start.md

 **Doing Digital Archaeology in your Personal Knowledge Management Lab**

 Welcome to this Introduction to Digital Archaeology.
 This interactive environment combines the power of computational notebooks with personal knowledge management (PKM) techniques.
 Think of this as your "digital lab notebook" where you'll learn to connect ideas, build knowledge networks, and use computational tools for archaeological research.

+Notice the 'table of contents' icon on the left hand side of the screen?
+When you're looking at a file like this, click on that button and you'll get a quick view of all of the headings in this document.
+Click on the folder icon to see all of the files instead.

 ## 🎯 What You'll Learn Here

 - **Knowledge networking**: How to connect ideas across time and disciplines